 Height 96", width 19.5", depth 10.5"

-Good condition with some age cracks, bubbling, and minor losses to the marquetry.
-Dial is a perfect fit for the case, but the dial and movement are probably associated with the case.
+Good condition with some age cracks, bubbling, and minor losses and filling to the marquetry.
+Packing to the seat board.
 The hood frets are later.